IISH/africa-strikes/docker/README.md

 4. A mysql database
 5. A web application that depends on this database
 6. Run docker-compose to create the stack

+Commands below you are in the _docker_ folder of this project.

 ![Stack](africastrikes-stack.png "Africastrikes stack")